ElfSundae/console/README.md

 }, 'The `title` command description');
 ```

-You may pass `true` to the second argument of the `setDefaultCommand` method to build a single command application:
+To build a single command application, you may pass `true` to the second argument of the `setDefaultCommand` method, or just call the `runAsSingle` method:

 ```php
 (new ElfSundae\Console\Application)